ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "If you find yourself in a hole, the first thing to do is stop digging."
+  "What is necessary to change a person is to change his awareness of himself."
-<br>— Will Rogers
+<br>— Abraham Maslow
 </blockquote>
 </h3>